ジェルメディウムを使った転写テクニック

 Once you are done pressing and ironing, wait until the Gel Medium and glued side is completely dry.

-5. Water Spray the Dried Drawing Board
+5. Spray Water on the Dried Wooden Panel

 6. Remove the Fibers from the Surface